Bank Policy Institute: History

 The Association of Reserve City Bankers was formed in 1912 with 102 charter members and, in 1958, the Association of Registered Bank Holding Companies was formed due to the Bank Holding Company Act of 1956.
 In 1993, these two entities merged to form the Bankers Roundtable.
 The name of the organization was changed to the Financial Services Roundtable in 2000 to reflect a decision to broaden the organization's mission to include integrated financial service providers.

 In July 2018, Financial Services Roundtable merged with the Clearing House Association to form the Bank Policy Institute.
+The organization was formed to bolster banks' political and public policy influence in Washington, D.C.